deton57/oke-labs/oke-rancher/cluster.md

-In the next screen, you can set a password, in this lab I use: OKERancher123! but you are not limited and you can set your own password.
+In the next screen, you can set a password, in this lab I use: OKERancher123! but you are not limited, and you can set your own password.
 After you set the password, check the checkbox that "Agree to the Terms" and click continue.
 ![image](https://github.com/deton57/oke-labs/blob/master/oke-rancher/screenshots/rancher-login.PNG)